-Selected Response (SR) and Student-Produced Response (SPR) Items
+Selected Response (SR) Items

-For the SR and SPR items, the Mantel-Haenszel Chi-square (M-H χ^2) in conjunction with the M-H odds ratio that is transferred to what ETS calls, the delta scale (D).
+For the SR items, the Mantel-Haenszel Chi-square (M-H χ^2) is used in conjunction with the M-H odds ratio transferred to what ETS calls the delta scale (D).

 The Odds Ratio

 The odds of a correct response (proportion passing divided by proportion failing) are P/Q or P/(1-P).
 The odds ratio, on the other hand, is simply the odds of a correct response of the reference group divided by the odds of a correct response of the focal group.